floragunncom/search-guard-docs/overview.md

 * sg\_internal\_users.yml—stores user and hashed passwords (hash with hasher.sh) is using the internal user database.
 * sg\_action\_groups.yml—group permissions.

 Configuration settings are applied by pushing the content of one or more configuration files to the Search Guard secured cluster.
-To do so, use the `sgadmin` tool.
+To do this, use the `sgadmin` tool.
 For details, refer to the chapter [sgadmin](sgadmin.md).
 Please pay also attention to the shared and replica settings, since you want to make sure that the Search Guard index is available on all nodes.